Hoembi/ASR-Analysis/README.md

     -  plots with posterior probability per reside as well as histogram of posterior probabilites
     -  file with all posterior probabilities, one per line (can be used to plot posterior probabilites on structure)

 3. Use the generated full length sequence and determine which areas to cut (based on child and parent cladse).
-Store positions to cut in the following format:  per line two numbers separated by comma defining the stretch to be trimmed (e.g. 1,20 will cut residues from 1 to 20 and the resulting sequence will start at residue 21)
+Store positions to cut in the following format:  per line two numbers separated by comma defining the stretch to be trimmed (e.g. 1,20 will cut residues from 1 to 20 and the resulting sequence will start at residue 21, if only one position is to be cut define it as follows: 1,1 --> position 1 will be cut and trimmed sequence starts at 2)

 4. Re-run script, this time specifying the file with the positions to be trimmed:
     ```